Publications

 1. Gardner, H. & Davis, K. (2013).
 The App Generation: How today’s youth navigate identity, intimacy, and imagination in a digital world.
 New Haven, CT: Yale University Press.

-30. Davis, K., Anderson, M., Yang, C., Choukas-Bradley, S., Bell, B.T., & Slovak, P. (under review).
+30. Davis, K., Anderson, M., Yang, C., Choukas-Bradley, S., Bell, B.T., & Slovak, P. (accepted).
 Cross-disciplinary perspectives on youth digital well-being research: Identifying notable developments, persistent gaps, and future directions.
-Journal of Adolescent Research.
+Journal of Adolescent Research. [pdf]

 29. Subramaniam, M., Hoffman, K.M., Pitt, C., & Davis, K. (2021).
 Using the design-based implementation research method to designa connected learning toolkit for youth-serving public library staff.
 Library & Information Science Research, 43(1). [pdf]